No real gentleman weighs more than 300 pounds.

 I’m not sure why these articles are being written today.
 Supposedly, they are going to comfort us by showing us….what?
 That losing weight is impossible?
 That being fat is a disease that you can’t help and can’t tackle on your own?
 That even someone with the resources of the American Presidency is helpless?

 Meanwhile they’re glossing over or even ignoring completely the one thing that helped this man lose significant weight, in a short amount of time, and keep it off for the rest of his life.
 And I’m pretty sure they’re doing it because they’ve got such an enormous set of blinders on that they can’t see the ground in front of their feet.

 How else to explain this report?

 If you don’t feel like reading it all, I’ll tell you about it.
 Basically they took four groups of mice.
-One group got low-fat, one group got high-fat, but both groups were fed at unscheduled times and were allowed to eat as much as they wanted when food appeared.
-No pattern to the feeding you see.
-A third and fourth group were also low and high fat but were fed at scheduled times.
+One group got a low-fat diet and one group got high-fat, but both these groups were fed at unscheduled times and were allowed to eat as much as they wanted when food appeared.
+No pattern to the feeding, you see.
+A third and fourth group were also fed low and high fat respectively, but were fed at scheduled times.
 The findings were a “surprise.”

 One surprise was that the group eating limitless amounts of lower-fat foods consumed an equal amount of calories as the scheduled high-fat diet group.

 SHOCK!
 How can that be?
-Fat is more dense than carbohydrates and protein so of COURSE when you eat it that’s when you get fat because you eat too many calories because fat has more calorie than carbohydrates and protein so when you eat it you get fat.
-It makes perfect sense.
+Fat is more dense than carbohydrates and protein so of COURSE when you eat it that’s when you get fat because you eat too many calories because fat has more calories than carbohydrates and protein so when you eat it you get fat.
+It makes perfect sense…

-So…the mice eating high fat–whether scheduled or unscheduled–were trimmer and had better cholesterol levels than any mouse eating a low-fat diet.
-Whether he ate it at a scheduled time or not.
+The mice eating high fat–whether scheduled or unscheduled–were trimmer and had better cholesterol levels than any mouse eating a low-fat diet.

 So what does this suggest?